What is a trust?

 A trust is a legal vehicle that allows a third party, a trustee, to hold and direct assets in a trust fund on behalf of a beneficiary.
 A trust greatly expands your options when it comes to managing your assets, whether you’re trying to shield your wealth from taxes or pass it on to your children.

 When you hear the words “trust” or “trust fund,” the first image that may come to mind is a wealthy family in a mansion with inherited wealth passed down from generation to generation.
-However, you don’t have to be a member of the Rockefeller or Gates families to set up and benefit from a trust.
+However, you don’t have to be a member of the Rockefeller or Walton families to set up and benefit from a trust.

-Many people create trusts to minimize hassles and fees for their loved ones, or to create a legacy of charitable giving.
+Many people create trusts to minimize hassles and fees for their loved ones or to create a legacy of charitable giving.
 Trusts can be used in addition to a will to direct your assets after you die, but trusts offer a number of important planning benefits not included in a will, such as allowing your heirs to effect a relatively speedy conclusion to settling your estate.

 You can choose trustees to carry out your wishes as directed in the trust fund.